adonisjs/legacy-docs/3.0/overview.md

 4. Validate and Sanitise user inputs.
 5. Structured application layout.

-Adonis has all of this built right into the framework or can be added by using one of the official library/modules.
+AdonisJs has all of this built right into the framework or can be added by using one of the official library/modules.

 This guide is geared to give you an in-depth understanding of how AdonisJS works.
-If you are interested in seeing Adonis in action, check out this [VIDEO].
+If you are interested in seeing AdonisJs in action, check out this [VIDEO].

 ## Simplest Example

-Adonis attempts to remove the big pieces of unmanageable code with simple readable API's.
+AdonisJs attempts to remove the big pieces of unmanageable code with simple readable API's.
 For example

 ```javascript
 const Route = use('Route')